Serve up a showstopper with this simple, slow cooked Gluten Free Glazed Baked Ham recipe for your next holiday.

 Instructions

-- Line a rimmed baking sheet with aluminum foil.
-Place the ham flat side down on the aluminum foil.
+- Prep oven and ham.
+When ready to cook, preheat the oven to 325 degrees F. Place ham flat side down on a rimmed baking sheet or in a roaster pan.
 Using a sharp knife, score 1-inch deep diagonal slices across the top of the ham, working around the bone.
 Repeat going the other direction, creating diamonds in the top of the ham.
-Wrap the aluminum foil up around the sides of the ham.

-- In a medium-sized bowl, mix the coconut sugar, orange juice, butter or ghee, mustard, coriander, cinnamon, allspice, clove, cayenne, and salt.
+- Prepare glaze.
+In a medium-sized bowl, mix the coconut sugar, orange juice, butter or ghee, mustard, coriander, cinnamon, allspice, clove, cayenne, and salt.
 Pour about half of the mixture over the ham, using a brush to make sure the glaze touches every side.

 Theresa Brandon says